Little Darlin'

-"Little Darlin'" is a popular Top 40 song, made famous by the Diamonds.
+"Little Darlin'" is a popular song made famous by the Diamonds.

 The Gladiolas' version

-It was written by Maurice Williams with both melody and doo-wop accompaniment strongly emphasizing the clave rhythm.
-It was first recorded by Excello Records in January 1957 and quickly released as a rhythm-and-blues song by Williams' R&B group, the Gladiolas.
-The song is noted for its spoken recitation by the lead singer ("My Darlin' I need you...").
-The Gladiolas, featuring Williams, were from Lancaster, South Carolina, where they had been together since high school.
-Their original version of the song was on the small Excello label.
-(Excello primarily recording "swamp blues" songs in Crowley, Louisiana.)
-The Gladiolas song peaked at No. 11 on the R&B charts in April 1957, but barely dented the Hot 100.
-By 1959, Williams' group became "Maurice Williams and the Zodiacs" with the rock 'n roll-R&B hit "Stay."
+It was written by a 16-year-old Maurice Williams with both melody and doo-wop accompaniment strongly emphasizing a calypso rhythm.
+First recorded in January 1957 by Williams' group the Gladiolas, it was quickly released as a single on Excello Records, a small swamp blues label owned by Nashville record man Earnie Young, who was responsible for creating the song's Latin feel, naming the group and ensuring Williams would retain the song's publishing.
+The recording, inspired by a book Williams was writing, and originally called "Little Darlin'/ The Beginning," is noted for its trademark doo-wop falsetto by Fred Mangum and its spoken bridge by Williams ("My Darlin' I need you ...").
+The Gladiolas were from Lancaster, South Carolina, where they had been together since high school.
+The Gladiolas' version peaked at No. 11 on the R&B charts in April 1957, but barely dented the Hot 100.
+By 1959, Williams' group eventually became "Maurice Williams and the Zodiacs" with the rock 'n roll-R&B hit "Stay".

 The Gladiolas' version was included in Robert Christgau's "Basic Record Library" of 1950s and 1960s recordings, published in Christgau's Record Guide: Rock Albums of the Seventies (1981).

 The Diamonds' version

 The Diamonds' successful cover version followed a month later.
 The Diamonds were a Canadian pop group that evolved into a doo-wop group.
 The Diamonds' version reached number two in sales for eight weeks on the Billboard Hot 100.
 Billboard ranked this version as the No. 3 song for 1957.
 In Canada, the song was No. 11 on the premiere CHUM Chart, May 27, 1957.

 The Diamonds' version is generally considered superior.
-Allmusic critic Stephen Thomas Erlewine argues that the Diamonds "Little Darlin'" is an unusual example of a cover being better than the original:[T]he Diamonds' take remained the bigger hit, and over the years, the better-known version.
+AllMusic critic Stephen Thomas Erlewine argues that the Diamonds "Little Darlin'" is an unusual example of a cover being better than the original:[T]he Diamonds' take remained the bigger hit, and over the years, the better-known version.
 Normally, this would have been an outrage, but there's a reason why the Diamonds' version has sustained its popularity over the years: it's a better, fiercer recording.
 Both versions are good, even if they're a little silly, because it's a good doo wop song, giving each member of the quartet a lot to do.
 At times, the vocal phrases verge on self-parody -- the "ai-ya-yi-yai-yai-ya"'s or the "wella-wella"'s -- which may be why The Diamonds' version is superior.

 On the Pop Chronicles, host John Gilliland claimed that their version was in fact a parody of the genre.
 Nonetheless, "Little Darlin'" (primarily the Diamonds' version, but to some extent the Gladiolas' version) remains an all-time rock 'n roll R&B classic.